lukee11/Fintech_Case_Study/README.md

 ## Business Activities:

 * What specific financial problem is the company or project trying to solve?
+Investing with s[pare change. ]

 * Who is the company's intended customer?
 Is there any information about the market size of this set of customers?